-1 Introduction and Background
+Introduction and background

-This statement has been prepared in accordance with regulation 23 the Occupational Pension Scheme (Scheme Administration) Regulations 1996, as amended (the "Administration Regulations"), and having taken account of the related guidance from The Pensions Regulator ("TPR"), most recently updated in March 2022, when considering the various aspects of the operation of the Scheme on which we are required to report to members.
+This statement has been prepared in accordance with Regulation 2B of the Occupational Pension Scheme (Scheme Administration) Regulations 1996, as amended (the "Administration Regulations") and related guidance from The Pensions Regulator ("TPR").

-It relates to the Ochil Birch Retirement Benefits Scheme ("the Scheme") and covers the period from 1 July 2021 to 30 June 2022.
+It relates to the Sodmin Stincher Retirement Benefits Scheme ("the Scheme").

-This statement will be published on a website made available to members.
+The statement will be published on a website made available to members.

-Consideration has also been given to TPR's 'A quick guide to the chair's statement' and to the Department for Work and Pensions guide on 'Reporting of costs, charges and other information', both published in September 2018.
+Consideration has also been given to TPR's 'A quick guide to the chair's statement' and to the Department for Work and Pensions guide on 'Reporting of costs, charges and other information', hoth published in September 2018.

-Matters in relation to the Scheme are considered by a dedicated committee of the Dalriada Trustees Limited ("Dalriada") Board, which meets at least four times a year.
-However, issues are also considered on an ad hoc basis between committee meetings.
-The Scheme has a dedicated client manager, alongside a project manager, who ensures anything requiring attention by the committee is communicated, and acted upon, in a timely manner.
+Matters in relation to the Scheme are considered by a dedicated subcommittee of the Dalriada Board which meets at least four times a year.
+However, issues are also considered on an ad hoc basis between committee meetings and the Scheme has a dedicated client manager, alongside a project manager, who ensures anything requiring attention by the subcommittee is communicated, and acted upon, in a timely manner.